1991–92 Port Vale F.C. season: Cup competitions

 In the FA Cup, Vale were easily dispatched by Sunderland, who recorded a 3–0 victory at Roker Park.

 In the League Cup, Vale advanced past Notts County on away goals with a 2–1 win at Vale Park and a 3–2 defeat at Meadow Lane.
-Facing First Division Liverpool in the Third Round, the "Valiants" achieved a 2–2 draw at Anfield against a first eleven of eight internationals.
+Facing First Division Liverpool in the third round, the "Valiants" achieved a 2–2 draw at Anfield against a first XI of eight internationals.
 Robin van der Laan put the Vale ahead on seven minutes after heading past Bruce Grobbelaar from a Simon Mills corner.
 Steve McManaman equalized three minutes later from a Mark Walters assist, and Liverpool took the lead on 65 minutes after Ian Rush headed in a McManaman flick on.
 Vale earned a replay on 73 minutes, when Martin Foyle hit the net from a Peter Swan header.
+Rudge said: "It was a night on which to be proud to be a Port Vale supporter and I am proud to be the manager".
 Yet they were knocked out of the competition as the "Reds" recorded a 4–1 win in Burslem in front of an 18,725 strong crowd.

-In the short-lived Full Members Cup, Vale progress past Blackburn Rovers with a 1–0 win through a Foyle goal.
+In the short-lived Full Members Cup, Vale progressed past Blackburn Rovers with a 1–0 win through a Foyle goal.
 They were then eliminated in the next round with a 4–0 defeat to Leicester City at Filbert Street.